 Professor Smith [LLB (Hons) 1968, LLM 1972] is remembered for his exceptional contribution to Asian legal studies.
 He joined the Law School in 1987 as Foundation Professor of Asian Law, and was Associate Dean of the Faculty of Law in 1990-91 and 1997-99.
 In 2004 he was appointed a full-time professor of law at Chuo University in Tokyo, the first Australian to hold such a position.

 Melbourne Law School expresses sincere appreciation to Dr Rosalynd Smith, and the many friends and colleagues of Professor Smith who have generously donated to the scholarship.

-We are extremely grateful for the recent donation from alumnus Jim Craig and his wife Claudia Craig.
+We are extremely grateful for the recent donation from alumnus Jim Craig and his wife Claudia Craig via the Bellwether Foundation.
 Both Claudia and Jim were students of Professor Smith in the Melbourne Law School’s Masters of Law programme.
 Jim completed his Masters in 1992 and went on to work as a lawyer in Japan.
 Claudia pursued her post-graduate law studies in Japan under Professor Smith’s mentorship and also worked in a Tokyo law office.
 They are both delighted to make a contribution to the Malcolm DH Smith Memorial Scholarship fund in recognition of the contribution made by Professor Smith to their careers, and to enable others to benefit from similar experiences.

 Donations to the Malcolm DH Smith Memorial Scholarship fund would be gratefully received at any time.
 Gifts over $2 are tax-deductible.